-Trusts, Pension, Retirement and Profit Sharing Plan Protection: The assets contained in most trusts, and most pension, retirement and profit sharing plans, are not property of the bankruptcy estate and can not be seized by the bankruptcy trustee.
+Trusts, Pension, Retirement, and Profit-Sharing Plan Protection: The assets contained in most trusts, and most pension, retirement, and profit-sharing plans, are not the property of the bankruptcy estate and can not be seized by the bankruptcy trustee.
 If the trust or retirement plan has a provision preventing the proceeds from being transferred or assigned, and the provision is enforceable under federal or state law, the assets are excluded from the bankruptcy estate.
 Almost all retirement plans and trusts have such a provision.
 Additionally, The Texas Property Code allows an individual to exempt an unlimited amount of assets held in any stock bonus, pension, profit-sharing, or similar plan, whether vested or unvested, including a retirement plan for self-employed individuals, and under any annuity or similar contract purchased with assets distributed from that type of plan, and under any retirement annuity or account described by Section 403(b) or 408A of the Internal Revenue Code of 1986, and under any individual retirement account or any individual retirement annuity, including a simplified employee pension plan.

 Health Savings Account Protection: The Texas Property Code allows an individual to exempt an unlimited amount of assets held in any health savings account unless the plan, contract, or account does not qualify under the applicable provisions of the Internal Revenue Code of 1986.

 Insurance Policy and Annuity Contract Protection: The Texas Insurance Code allows an individual to exempt an unlimited amount of cash value in insurance policies and the proceeds of insurance policies provided to an insured or beneficiary under an insurance policy or annuity contract issued by a life, health, or accident insurance company.